arevindh/pihole-speedtest/README.md

 **May 11 2020**

-* Update in progress, might take few days.
+* Update to 5.0 in progress, might take few days.

 **Feb 26 2020**